 •Scooters will no longer be able to operate outside of the boundary shown below.

-These restrictions are subject to change as we continue our trial period with Lime.
 We thank those that are riding responsibly and are happy for you to safely explore all that Washington has to offer!

 Frequently Asked Questions: